-- Every media coverage must include sponsor names, where applicable.
+- The Gaming and Sponsorship Director will present a plan regarding annual sponsorship for approval by the Board of Directors. - 6.7 Every media coverage must include sponsor names, where applicable.
 The sponsor for the visiting team should be included where possible.
 The Association name needs to be included in all media coverage.
 All teams within KPMHA are to include their sponsor name (e.g. Kerry Park Islanders; Shawnigan Garage; Atom C1). - 6.8 All information released to the media shall be positive in nature.
-Any derogatory or inflammatory comment concerning KPMHA that is released to the media by any member shall result in immediate action of the KPMHA Discipline committee towards the offending member.
+Any derogatory or inflammatory comments concerning KPMHA that are released to the media by any member shall result in immediate action of the Discipline Committee towards the offending member.

-7. Composing and Declaration of Teams
+7 Composing and Declaration of Teams

-- 7.1 The number of teams and the maximum number of players per team in each of the divisions (competitive and recreational) will be determined by the Executive Committee, within Hockey Canada guidelines.
-The decision will be based on a number of factors, including but not limited to: an analysis of available ice; the amount of ice each player should be entitled (as per Section 9), feedback from membership surveys and registration fees from prior years. - 7.2 The number of teams will be proposed as part of the Associations annual budget approval process at the Annual General Meeting.
-Depending on final registration numbers, the number of teams may be changed by the Executive Committee. - All players competing in the VIAHA league must be rostered with a team in accordance with the declaration requirements of the VIAHA and BCAHA policy and deadlines.
-This is the responsibility of the respective Competitive and Divisional Coordinators and Secretary/Registrar.
-No roster changes, including team officials and affiliate players, will be made to any team without the approval of the corresponding Competitive and Divisional Coordinators.
+- 7.1 The number of teams and the maximum number of players per team in each of the divisions (competitive and recreational) will be determined by the Board of Directors, within Hockey Canada guidelines.
+The decision will be based on a number of factors, including but not limited to: an analysis of available ice; the amount of ice each player should be entitled (as per Section 9), feedback from membership surveys and registration fees from prior years. - 7.2 The number of teams will be proposed as part of the Association's annual budget approval process at the AGM.
+Depending on final registration numbers, the number of teams may be changed by the Board of Directors. - 7.3 All players competing in the VIAHA Island league must be rostered with a team in accordance with the declaration requirements of the VIAHA and BC Hockey policy and deadlines.
+This is the responsibility of the respective Divisional Directors and the Registrar Director.
+No roster changes, including team officials and affiliate players, will be made to any team without the approval of the corresponding Divisional Director.